Welcome to BME

 Located in the heart of Canada’s largest health-care research network, we offer three graduate degrees and a collaborative specialization certificate to 300 students who receive training in biomedical and clinical engineering from more than 100 faculty members across 24 academic and hospital partners.

-BME also facilitates the biomedical engineering undergraduate minor, available to students across the Faculty of Applied Science & Engineering as well as the biomedical systems engineering major for the Division of Engineering Science.
+BME also facilitates the bioengineering minor, available to students across the Faculty of Applied Science & Engineering as well as the biomedical systems engineering major for the Division of Engineering Science.

 Our three research themes address some of the most critical challenges in modern health care.
 They guide our research and educational initiatives, and have led to our involvement with more than 20 start-up companies and integration with three major biomedical engineering commercialization ventures.

 Dr. Milos Popovic, PhD

 Welcome to the University of Toronto's Institute of Biomedical Engineering (BME).
 The BME has a rich and extensive history, originating from the fusion of electrical engineering and biological engineering in the early 1960s.
 Over time, it has grown and diversified into various multidisciplinary areas.
 Today, our institute encompasses a wide range of groundbreaking research endeavors.

 Our dedicated researchers are involved in pioneering work such as cultivating artificial organs for drug testing, deploying disease diagnostic tools in underprivileged regions, and collaborating with clinicians to design neuromodulation, assistive and rehabilitation technologies for people who are aging or living with disabilities.
 These research initiatives are conducted in partnership with numerous hospitals in Toronto, as well as esteemed institutions like Medicine by Design, the Ted Rogers Centre for Heart Research, the KITE Research Institute, CenteR for Advancing Neurotechnological Innovation to Application (CRANIA), and MaRS.